AddressFinder/addressfinder-woocommerce/readme.md

-# WooCommerce AddressFinder Plugin
+# WooCommerce Addressfinder Plugin

-The AddressFinder plugin for WooCommerce adds an autocomplete capability to the delivery and billing address fields of your online store.
+The Addressfinder plugin for WooCommerce adds an autocomplete capability to the delivery and billing address fields of your online store.

 Supported Countries: